Video: How to teach an adult to ride a bike in simple steps

 Find an instructor

 A National Standard cycle instructor is professionally trained to teach people of all ages and abilities to cycle more confidently so contact your nearest one for advice.
-If you would like to train as an instructor yourself, contact CTC to find out about the next available course.
+If you would like to train as an instructor yourself, contact Cycling UK to find out about the next available course.

 For more inspiration on learning to cycle as an adult, check out Alicia's story.